 This page ties in with my Alpha Pro page and the latest alternator controllers have some amazing features.

-Installing a washing machine is a big deal converting a holiday boat into a proper liveaboard.
+Installing a washing machine is a big deal converting a holiday boat into a liveaboard.
 It’s often necessary to improve alternator performance in order to keep up with a large inverter running a washing machine.
 I can complete the job from scratch – charging system, battery monitor, inverter and washing machine.
-It’s sometimes possible to fit a smaller 1300 watt Candy heater element to a washing machine to decrease loads on the inverter/charging system – please call for details.
+It’s sometimes possible to fit a smaller 1300 watt Candy heater element to a washing machine to decrease loads on the inverter/charging system – call for details.

 Isuzu 200 Amp Bosch Alternator Upgrade.